Vpinnegar/AtmosPresentation/README.md

 # File 5:

-This reflections file has the overview of the presenations in this series.
+This reflections file has the overview of the presentations in this series.